JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/LAYOUT.md

 ## Introduction

-The ForgeBoard NX layout system provides a flexible and powerful way to create responsive, accessible, and visually appealing dashboard layouts using a tile-based approach.
+The ForgeBoard layout system provides a flexible and powerful way to create responsive, accessible, and visually appealing dashboard layouts using a tile-based approach.
 This document outlines the key features, components, and usage guidelines for the layout system.

 ## Dashboard Layout Structure